study

 else:

-study.Outputs[0] = "The solution doesn't exist"
+study.Outputs[0] = "Solution not connected or doesn't exist"

 See solution for more information.

-2.6 getMaterialLibraryModel()
+2.7 getMaterialLibraryModel()

 Return a MaterialLibraryModel based on a name (without extension).